WORKPLACE SECURITY: THE RULES HAVE CHANGED

 Further Reading

 Construction sites are some of the most dangerous worksites in the United States.
-Workers can be injured from falls, run overs, loose debris, fires, cave ins, repetitive motions, electrical shocks and other causes.
-If you supervise construction sites...
+Workers can be injured from falls, run-overs, loose debris, fires, cave-ins, repetitive motions, electrical shocks and other causes.
+If you supervise construction site...

-Everyone is well aware that drinking and driving is a dangerous combination, but we also need to recognize that drinking and/or using drugs in the workplace is equally hazardous.
-Impaired workers might not be able to concentrate on the task at hand. ...
+Everyone is well aware that drinking and driving is a dangerous combination, but drinking or using drugs in the workplace is equally hazardous.
+Impaired workers might not be able to concentrate on the task at hand, and depending on the job, an erro...